m90/require-jadeloader/Readme.md

-# require-jade
+# require-jadeloader

-A [Jade](http://jade-lang.com/) loader plugin for [RequireJS](http://requirejs.org).
+> A [Jade](http://jade-lang.com/) loader plugin for [RequireJS](http://requirejs.org).

-It is known to work with RequireJS 0.26.0+.
+This is a fork of **[require-jade](https://github.com/deedubs/require-jade)** that does not include the whole jade library (it's a bower dependency instead), so you don't have to use buildPragmas but can simply stub out the modules not needed in a built version (this was not yet available when the original loader was written).

 In development, it uses XMLHttpRequest to fetch the .jade files, so you can only fetch files that are on the same domain as the HTML page, and most browsers place restrictions on using XMLHttpRequest from local file URLs, so use a web server to serve your .jade files.

 ## Usage

-Reference Jade files via the jade! plugin name:
+Reference Jade files via the `jadeloader!` plugin name:

-    require(['jade!userview'], function (userView) {
+    require(['jadeloader!userview'], function(userView){
       $('.user').html(userView(locals));
     });